Delivery options

 Completion of the following courses or equivalents:

-- at least 60% in Math 30-1 or Math 30-2 and,
+- At least 60% in Math 30-1, or Math 30-2,

-- at least 60% in English Language Arts 30-1 or English Language Arts 30-2, and,
+- At least 60% in English Language Arts 30-1 or English Language Arts 30-2,

-- at least 60% in Biology 30.
+- At least 60% in Biology 30

 All applicants must demonstrate English language proficiency prior to admission, including students educated in Canada.